chelseakomlo/mls-architecture/draft-ietf-mls-architecture.md

   for clients to use.
   This allows a client to establish a shared key and send encrypted messages to other clients even if the other client is offline.
+===
+"if the other clients", since this is a group messaging protocol?
+===

 * To route messages between clients and to act as a message broadcaster, taking in one message and forwarding it to multiple clients (also known as "server side fanout").
+===
+Do clients have any assurances that the server doesn't drop messages selectively?
+In other words, can they verify the transcript that they see is the same as for all other clients?
+===

 Because the MLS protocol provides a way for Clients to send and receive application messages asynchronously, it only provides causal ordering of application messages from senders while it has to enforce global ordering of group operations to provide Group Agreement.
+===
+Who enforces this?
+Are they trusted or can clients (eventually) verify that the ordering is correct?
+===

 Depending on the level of trust given by the group to the Delivery Service, the functional and privacy guarantees provided by MLS may